What is periodontal / gum disease?

 Once this 1st phase is finished, a periodontal evaluation will have to be carried out again and thus be able to assess the response to treatment and the need or not to perform surgery.

-We can also carry out a genetic analysis to assess the predisposition to suffer from the disease.
+We can also carry out genetic analysis to assess the predisposition to suffer from the disease.
 This will help us foresee possible complications and make certain decisions for the future.

-It is the only phase that not all patients need.
 If residual bags remain after scaling, they must be removed for not being colonized by bacteria again.
 Likewise, regeneration of the lost tissues will be carried out when it is possible through the use of membranes or matrix derived from the enamel, and recessions will be covered by gum grafts in the teeth that need it.

 They are very detailed microsurgery techniques, but with spectacular results in many cases.
 For the success of the treatment, it is essential that the patient does not smoke, since tobacco compromises the vascularity of the graft.

-- Tissue graft
+- Tissue graft: More information

-The grafts can be performed on teeth, on implants or in areas where parts are missing to recover the volume lost after one extraction.
+The grafts can be performed on teeth, on implants, or in areas where parts are missing to recover the volume lost after one extraction.

 In some cases we can regenerate the lost bone.
 Basically, in cases where there are vertical intraosseous defects.
 Depending on the morphology of the defect, we can resort to proteins derived from the enamel matrix, or to regeneration with collagen membranes.